Available Cascade County 4-H Clubs

 - Best Contact Keri at firstname.lastname@example.org or 406-590-0986

 - Meet the second Sunday of each month, 2:00 p.m., location to be determined

 - All members are required to present a demonstration or public speaking activity at the club or county level; Member must trun in a copmpleted record book to hold an office the following year; An enrolled member will lose active membership if they have three or more unexcused absences

 - Club Organizational Leader, Janet Smith

 - Meet the second Sunday of each month, 4:00 p.m. at the Gore Hill Fire Department, Great Falls

 - Club Organizational Leader, Lisa Jassen

-- Meet the first Sunday of each month, 3:30 p.m. at rotational member homes, Belt
+- Meet the second Sunday of each month with exceptions, 5:00 p.m. at rotational member homes, Belt

 - Members should attend a minimum of four regular business meetings, participate in one county event/contest and two community service event/activities per year; members presenting a speech or demonstration at the club level amy receive up to $50 towards 4-H camp registation or other 4-H event registation

 - Best Contact, firstname.lastname@example.org